Chile - Things to Do in Chile in December

 Insider Knowledge

-Book internal flights during morning hours - afternoon thermal currents cause turbulence, especially to the city
+Book internal flights during morning hours - afternoon thermal currents cause turbulence, especially to Easter Island

 Carry cash in small bills - many Patagonian refugios and Atacama villages don't accept cards, and ATMs are 100+ km (62+ miles) apart